Kandy and Nuwara Eliya are two beautiful regions of Sri Lanka. After a few days exploring both, I’d recommend adding them to your Sri Lanka itinerary.

-On our last full day in Sri Lanka, we drove not far from Nuwara Eliya past Ramboda Fall, a Y-shaped, cascading waterfall and prime beauty spot in the country.
-Our tour then took us winding through hills, up to a high-up lookout facing Devon falls, shrouded in morning mist that quickly burned away in the sun as the heat of the day settled in.
+On our last full day in Sri Lanka, we drove not far from Nuwara Eliya past Ramboda Fall.
+The waterfall is Y-shaped, cascading down the hills and prime beauty spot in the country.
+Then, our tour took us winding through hills, up to a high-up lookout facing Devon falls.
+When we arrived, it was shrouded in morning mist, quickly burned away in the sun as the heat of the day settled in.

-The rest of the morning was spent white-water rafting before returning to the coast for a late afternoon at the beach, before catching our flights the next morning.
+The rest of the morning was spent white-water rafting before returning to the coast for a late afternoon at the beach.
+We relaxed in our hotel near Negumbo before catching our flights the next morning.

-Anywhere I’ve missed out on in this Sri Lanka series?
-Love to know some new places to visit to return to this lovely country!
+Have I missed any great places in this Sri Lanka series?
+I’d love to know some new places to visit to return to this lovely country!